Care and maintenance

 If your furniture has loose cushions, we recommend replacing them from time to time so that they are used evenly.
 Cushions with down filling should be shaken out at regular intervals (depending on use).
 This ensures that the down filling is evenly distributed inside.
 This helps the pillow to retain its shape in the long term.

-Wait at least approx. 6 months before washing the new piece of furniture with a soap flake solution.
+Wait at least approx. 6 months, before the new piece of furniture is washed with a soap flake solution.
 Once a year, you should treat the entire piece of furniture with a soap flake solution to prevent the leather from drying out.
-For thorough cleaning, we recommend a solution of hot, demineralised water and mild, natural soap flakes (leather soap) of good quality.
+For thorough cleaning, we recommend a solution of hot, demineralized water and mild, natural soap flakes (leather soap) of good quality.

-1. Add 50 ml of soap flakes to one litre of water.
+1. take 50 ml of soap flakes per liter of water.
 Stir the soap flakes into the hot water until they are completely dissolved.

-Make sure you always clean the entire surface to avoid stains.
+Always ensure that the entire surface to avoid stain marks.
 The leather should be completely dry before the furniture is used again.

 Attention!